What Does it Take to Be a Gaming Manager?

 - Cardroom Manager

-There were about 4,500 jobs for Gaming Manager in 2016 (in the United States).
+In 2016, there was an estimated number of 4,500 jobs in the United States for Gaming Manager.
 New jobs are being produced at a rate of 2.2% which is below the national average.
 The Bureau of Labor Statistics predicts 100 new jobs for Gaming Manager by 2026.
 There will be an estimated 500 positions for Gaming Manager per year.

 The states with the most job growth for Gaming Manager are Washington, Oregon, and North Dakota.
 Watch out if you plan on working in Illinois, Michigan, or West Virginia.
 These states have the worst job growth for this type of profession.